 A E0 Publication is a ZIP container.
 Files in the ZIP must be stored as is (no compression) or use the Deflate algorithm.
 File and directory names must be encoded in UTF-8 and follow some restrictions (see EPUB 3.1 filename restrictions).

-The file name of a E0 Publication MUST use the e0
+The file name of a E0 Publication MUST use the e0 file

 extension.